vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 1. Remove the row limit we had in `AirConditionerLogs`, so that the entire data set is available to us.
 2. Create a new dataflow on `AirConditionerLogs` that uses the *Max*, *Min*, and *Average* aggregate functions.

 But this method has a few downsides.
-First, it requires downloading the entire list, which can grow quite large.
-Second, it requires our Peakboard Box to run calculations on that entire data set.
+First, it downloads the entire list into our Peakboard Box, and the list can be quite large.
+Second, it requires our Peakboard Box to run calculations on the entire list, which again, can be quite large.
 Neither of these things are ideal.

 ### The Solution